NASA & Neuroscientists Prepare to Visit Mars

 Marlon Saria, PhD, RN, director of quality outcomes and research at PNI is part of the team that received training on the measurement of study parameters including intraocular pressure.
 He says, “I am extremely excited about this project and receiving equipment from the NASA Johnson Space Center in Houston, Texas labelled “Critical Space Item” was quite thrilling!
 As an active Air Force reservist, I have had a life-long fascination with flying and space travel.”
 Dr. Saria, a Flight Commander for Nursing Services in the U.S. Air Force Reserves, adds, “With my military background, knowledge in advanced nursing care and experience in research, I can provide a unique perspective.
 Our work will be one of the factors that contributes to making longer space travel possible and safer.”

-The current study conducted by Dr. Kesari’s department of translational neurosciences and neurotherapeutics at John Wayne Cancer Institute explores a number of physiologic variables that may impact vision changes that have been reported in more than half of American astronauts after long duration space flights.
+The current study conducted by Dr. Kesari’s department of translational neurosciences and neurotherapeutics at Saint John’s Cancer Institute explores a number of physiologic variables that may impact vision changes that have been reported in more than half of American astronauts after long duration space flights.
 A few of the studies being conducted by our team include determination of the following:

 Vascular dimension measures by ultrasound